Invisible City

 This is the second edition of my senior thesis book, Invisible City.

-Over the span of my senior year of college I documented the historic city of Greenbelt, MD.
+Over the span of my senior year of college, I documented the historic city of Greenbelt, MD.
 The government-funded planned community is one of three “Green Towns” created as part of President Roosevelt’s New Deal program.
-The towns represents a unique chapter in the history of American housing and suburban development, one in which the government wielded the power to experiment.
+The towns represent a unique chapter in the history of American housing and suburban development, one in which the government wielded the power to experiment and innovate.
 The undeveloped suburban landscape was their playground, the “Green Towns” their dream.

 This work examines the sentiments behind Greenbelt’s design and its implications for the future of suburban America.